shinyay/doc-to-read/README.md

   - [InforWorld](https://www.infoworld.com/article/3644808/securing-the-kubernetes-software-supply-chain.html)
   > Cloud-native is a modern approach to building and running software applications that exploits the flexibility, scalability, and resilience of cloud computing.

+  > The Cloud Native Computing Foundation (CNCF) defines cloud-native a little more narrowly, focusing on application containerization

 - [] [What is cloud-native?
 The modern way to develop software](pdf/2021-08-17-infoworld.pdf)
   - [InforWorld](https://www.infoworld.com/article/3281046/what-is-cloud-native-the-modern-way-to-develop-software.html)